vippsas/vipps-recurring-api/vipps-recurring-api-inspiration-howitworks.md

 ## Unique agreements/campaigns

 In recurring, every agreement is unique, and every campaign is unique to the specific agreement they belong to.
-This means that you as an integrator have the ability to taylor agreements and campaigns to your individual users.
+This means that you as an integrator have the ability to tailor agreements and campaigns to your individual users.
 This can be used to give customers special deals on special occasions, based on referrals, etc.

 ## Birthday discount